 Create an ACT Test Prep Plan

-One of the most frequently searched for items associated with standardized tests is “How should I prep for the ACT?”
-“How to prepare for ACT” is one of the most clicked on topics in our FAQ.
+One of the most frequently searched for items associated with standardized tests is "How should I prep for the ACT?"
+"How to prepare for ACT" is one of the most-asked questions that we receive from students.
 The answer is not simple nor easy because proper ACT test prep involves a number of things.
 The most important thing you can do is to create an ACT test prep plan as early as possible.
 Follow the subsequent steps and tips as best as you are able, and you will increase your scores significantly.

 Take an Authentic Practice Test